Spittal an der Drau: History

+Sights

+The most iconic sight in Spittal is the Porcia Castle (at.
+Schloss Porcia) with its park.
+The city council (at.
+Gemeinderat) has its seat in the Palace, whereas the mayor and the executive branch of the city government are located in the Gesindehaus opposite of Schloss Porcia, today's city hall.

+The roman-catholic parish church of Mariä Verkündigung is the main church in the city and has a long history.
+The church combines several architectural styles: gothic nave, renaissance/baroque aisles and a modern choir.
+The main altar picture is a massive mosaic depicting the Annunciation to Mary by the Angel Gabriel.
+It is a unique piece made by the renowned mosaic-school in Spilimbergo.
+In and around the church many historic gravestones are located, whereas the crypt is not open to the public.
+The tower has, according to the inscriptions, been erected in 1899 in gothic style, and is a landmark of the city.

 Molzbichl

-East of the town, within the Drau Valley lies the village of Molzbichl, which is home to the remains of Carinthia's first monastery, established about 780 by Duke Tassilo III of Bavaria and abandoned in the 10th century.
+East of the town, within the Drau Valley lies the village of Molzbichl.
+Several historic gravestones are located in and around the church.
+The tower was built according to the inscription in 1899 in gothic style and is a landmark of the city. lzbichl, which is home to the remains of Carinthia's first monastery, established about 780 by Duke Tassilo III of Bavaria and abandoned in the 10th century.
 A small museum nearby shows several artifacts of Carolingian origin.
 The foundation of the monastery church is visible south of the present parish church Saint Tiburtius, which itself has an altar including a Roman tombstone of an Early Christian deacon Nonnosus, who died here in 532.

 On a slope above the valley, northeast of Molzbichl is Schloss Rothenthurn, in the 11th century called "Red Tower" (Roter Turm), a fiefdom of the Counts of Ortenburg.
 The present-day palace is a building from the 17th century and serves as a hotel.